Midnightific/creator-docs/content/en-us/education/support/creating-bundled-installers.md

 ---
-title: Creating Bundled Installers
+title: Creating Bundled Installers for Client and Studio
-description: Install Roblox Studio on multiple computers for schools or summer camps.
+description: A step-by-step guide to simplify the mass installation of the Roblox Client and Studio.
 ---

-For organizations looking to install Roblox Client or Studio on multiple computers, we offer bundled installers.
-Normally, an installer is used on individual computers, but this can difficult if you're looking to mass install Roblox, or Roblox Studio on multiple computers.
+If you are part of an organization—such as a school or summer camp—that needs to install the Roblox Client or Studio on multiple computers, this guide is for you.
+While it is possible to individually install Roblox on each machine, doing so can be time-consuming.
+As a solution, we offer a way to create a bundled installer, which is a traditional executable file that can be easily deployed to multiple computers using software deployment and imaging tools.

 To help in this process, you can create your own bundled installer, giving you a traditional executable that can be installed on multiple computers.
 This can then be used in software deployment and imaging tools.